Skip to content

 The idea behind framework SSR is that fetching and hydrating can be done in the background before the user is likely to interact with the page.
 As such, it first sends the user a "fully painted" picture they can't actually do anything with while waiting for the browser to download and process a multi-megabyte bundle.
 However, it's become common to see 5+ seconds until TTI in the wild, leaving many users confused and frustrated.

 Quiet isn't interested in supporting the framework SSR fallacy.
-As part of the platform, web components can be server-side rendered traditionally like all other HTML elements have since the early days of the Web.
+As part of the platform, web components can be server-side rendered like all other HTML elements have since the early days of the Web.
 Just generate the appropriate HTML tags, import the components, and you're good to go.

 The key to a great experience on the web isn't SSR, it's less JavaScript.
 If you're of the belief that you need framework SSR and all the needless complexity it brings to a project, this library isn't for you.